BitPassion/shopping-android-app/README.md

+### Commercial use Requires Permission

+Commercial use or commercial fork of this project must require our permission.

 License
 =======

-GNU GENERAL PUBLIC LICENSE
-                       Version 2, June 1991

- Copyright (C) 1989, 1991 Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

-Copyright (c) 2020 Nearby Shops
+Copyright (c) 2020 Nearby Shops Commercial License

+Commercial Use or any Commercial Fork must require our explict legal permission.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,